omniprime/100-days-of-code/log.md

 **Thoughts:**  I did not have any drive today.
 Spent the hour on SoloLearn instead of direct coding.
 Kind of in a stupor.
 Hope to clear out of it soon so I can focus on this again.
 Thought I was making good progress before this past weekend.

+### Day 74: March 24th, 2017

+**Today's Progress**: Did the basic layout for the Twitch stream viewer.
+Spent the last 10 minutes doing some more sololearn JS.

+**Thoughts:**  I am a little confused and frustrated on why my pages look different on chrome vs firefox.
+I use firefox as my main browser and just started opening my pages in chrome.
+For some reason chrome does not like to flexbox, because it looks good on firefox, but even with the -webkit- additions it does not work quite right.
+I will try to read up on it more tomorrow to make sure I am doing it correctly.